thediveo/thediveo.github.io/docs/art/incontinentainers.md

 mechanism to change the root directory of a process in that this process now only sees a "subtree" of the file system.
-Mount namespaces then partition mounts in that a process in a certain mount namespace can only see those mounts belonging to the mount namespace it's attached to.
+Mount namespaces then partition mounts in that a process in a certain mount namespace can only see those mounts belonging to the mount namespace it is attached to.

 When it comes to chroot'ing, you need to be careful to not provide (hard) links into places in the VFS outside the chroot root.
-But then, you would not, do you?
+But then, you would not, would you?

 ## Procfs Wormholes